 But not all depression workbooks for adults fall into the woo category; many are based on proven, evidence-based approaches for treating depression.
 These workbooks generally follow a more formal approach to managing depression.
 They’re guided by rigorous clinical research and are often organized around the same “steps” your therapist will utilize in therapy sessions, making them a terrific supplement to traditional psychotherapy.

-All that to say, if you’re looking for a depression workbook that follows current clinical research, here are 7 workbooks I highly recommend:
+All that to say, if you’re looking for a depression workbook that follows current clinical research, I highly recommend the 7 depression workbooks below.

 Cognitive Behavioral Workbook for Depression: A Step-by-Step Program